-4n INTERFERENCE AND MARKING A TABLE There is NO penalty if balls are moved in these circumstances (a) By persons other than the players taking part in the frame OR - (b) As a result of players being bumped OR - (c) Events deemed not within a player's control.
+4n INTERFERENCE AND MARKING A TABLE

+There is NO penalty if balls are moved in these circumstances .... (a) By persons other than the players taking part in the frame OR

+(b) As a result of players being bumped OR (c) Events deemed not within a player's control.
 The referee will return balls as closely as possible to their original positions.
-A player may not use chalk or other object as a marke It is not a foul to place chalk on the table while in control but it should be Intentional marking, such as positioning chalk to aid a shot, is a foul.
+A player may not use chalk or other object as a marker

+It is not a foul to place chalk on the table while in control but it should be removed before an opponent addresses the table.
+Intentional marking, such as positioning chalk to aid a shot, is a foul